KankakeeCommunityCollege/tuition-and-aid/_accordions/fa-types.md

 order: 2
 ---

-Three types of financial assistance make up the majority of aid provided by the federal government and the state of Illinois: grant assistance, loan assistance, and work-study assistance.
+Three types of financial assistance make up the majority of aid provided by the federal government and the state of Illinois: grant assistance, loan assistance and work-study assistance.

 ### Grants
 {: .typography__h3.links__offset}